Find a Family Doctor: Surrey/North Delta Health Connect Registry

 Vine Youth Clinic

-Currently closed due to COVID-19.
 Provides free and confidential health care for youths aged 12 to 21.
-Provides general health, sexual health, mental health and addictions services.
-Medical clinic is open Mondays 3:30PM to 6:30PM.
+Provides general health, sexual health, mental health services.
 Walk in or appointment.